-- 1. Each motor vehicle regularly used by this department to make motor vehicle contacts shall be equipped with a mobile video camera system capable of recording video and audio.
+1. Each motor vehicle regularly used by this department to make motor vehicle contacts shall be equipped with a mobile video camera system capable of recording video and audio.
 2. Each motor vehicle contact made by an officer of this department capable of being recorded by video and audio shall be recorded.
 3. Supervisors and Officers shall ensure that mobile video camera equipment, and/or audio equipment, is properly functioning prior to commencing their tour of duty.
 Police units with malfunctioning or inoperable mobile video camera equipment shall not be utilized under normal circumstances.

 4. Supervisors shall have the authority to assign units with malfunctioning or inoperable mobile video equipment when situations dictate.
 Officers assigned to such units shall collect and document the information listed below for each motor vehicle contact.
 All documentation must be submitted to the officer's supervisor prior to ending that tour of duty.
 Documentation shall include but is not limited to Field Interview Forms, Traffic Citations and Warning Tickets. - a.
 A physical description of any person operating the motor vehicle, who is detained as a result of the stop, including: - i.
 The person's gender; and - ii.
 The person's race or ethnicity, as stated by the person, or if the person does not state, the person's race or ethnicity, as determined by the officer to the best of his or her ability.
 Officers will not ask the individual to identify their race or ethnicity; - iii.
-Whether the officer knew the race or ethnicity of the individual detained before detaining that individual; - iv.
-The initial reason for the stop; - v.
-Whether the officer conducted a search as a result of the stop, and, if so, whether or not the person detained consented to the search; - vi.
-Whether any contraband or other evidence was discovered in the course of the search and a description of the contraband or evidence; - vii.
-The reason for the search, including whether:

-- viii.
-Any contraband or other evidence was in plain view; - ix.
-Any probable cause or reasonable suspicion existed to perform the search; or - x.
-The search was performed as a result of the towing of the motor vehicle or the arrest of any person in the motor vehicle - xi.
-Whether the officer made an arrest as a result of the stop or the search, including a statement of whether the arrest was based on a violation of Penal Code, a violation of traffic law or ordinance or an outstanding warrant and a statement of the offense charged. - xii.
-The street address or approximate location of the stop; and - xiii.
-Whether the officer issued a citation or a written warning as a result of the stop
+The initial reason for the stop; - iv.
+Whether the officer conducted a search as a result of the stop, and, if so, whether or not the person detained consented to the search; - v.
+Whether any contraband or other evidence was discovered in the course of the search and a description of the contraband or evidence; - vi.
+The reason for the search, including whether: - a.
+Any contraband or other evidence was in plain view; - b.
+Any probable cause or reasonable suspicion existed to perform the search; or - c.
+The search was performed as a result of the towing of the motor vehicle or the arrest of any person in the motor vehicle - vii.
+Whether the officer made an arrest as a result of the stop or the search, including a statement of whether the arrest was based on a violation of Penal Code, a violation of traffic law or ordinance or an outstanding warrant and a statement of the offense charged.